claudioasfilho/_32Con-EndNode412/readme.md

 # SoC - bt_AM_Conn_EN

-The Bluetooth example has a custom service and two Custom Characteristics.
+The Bluetooth example has a custom service and three Custom Characteristics.

-It advertises as **"ConnDev****"**, where the last 4 digits are the two last bytes of the device Mac Address.
+It advertises as **"PeriDevxxxx"**, where the last 4 digits are the two last bytes of the device Mac Address.

-It is meant to be used in conjuction to Central device: https://github.com/claudioasfilho/Central_AM
+It is meant to be used in conjuction to Central device: https://github.com/claudioasfilho/conn_interval_central_CI

-The Central device writes without response to Data_RX and the Peripheral device writes without response to Central characteristic "AABB".

-The Data Held on Data_TX, and also send back to Central has 64 bytes and carries the following information:

-**000013DB** FFFF **A79F0052** FFFF **842E1431CB0F** FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF

-Bytes 0-3: Counter showing number of 10ms ticks since the start of the connection with Central device

-Byte 6: TX_counter, the number of successfully transmitted packets since reset Byte 7: RX_Counter, the number of successfully received packets since reset Byte 8: CRCERR_counter, the number of received packets with CRC errors since reset Byte 9: FAIL_counter, the number of radio failures, such as aborted TX/RX packets, scheduling failures, and so on. since reset
-Details for those 4 registers can be found at: https://docs.silabs.com/bluetooth/4.0/a00028#ga6a5b4be087b9cfe14368a848a4414cef
+The Central device scans and connects to up to 32 peripheral devices which advertise a specific service "CCCC".

+Once it finds the device, it will subscribe to notifications.

+By Pressing PB0 it will start the test, where the Peripheral nodes will send a send a substantial amount of data and after the TEST_TIMEOUT runs out, the Central device will printout on the UART a report showing how much data was received from each connected node and its Upstream throughput.

 Bytes 12-17: Device Mac Address